TheDataDen/Seedbox-Ansible/README.md

 5. For UNRAID shares, add a new share for each of the media folders that you have.
 For example, anime, audiobooks, ebooks, downloads, movies, tv shows, etc.
    - For each of the UNRAID shares, select the `virtiofs` mode (9p is the default but virtiofs is better)
    - You can either use the drop down menu to select the share or type it in manually
+   - **IMPORTANT!!!**: If you have a cache/buffer pool:
+     - You should add a share called `Staging` and set it to only use your cache/buffer pool.
+This is the share that your downloads should be configured to use for their temporary storage while they are downloading.
+Their completed download locatio should be set to the `Downloads` share
+     - All of the other media shares should be set to use only the array
+     - This is because hardlinks only work when the files are on the same filesystem, they do not work between the array and the cache/buffer pool.
+This does mean that your write speeds will be slower but things will hardlink rather than copy (which uses more space)
 6. Turn on `VM Console enable Copy/paste` this will make it a lot easier for filling in some of the settings
 7. Create the VM and go through the Ubuntu install process (I recommend using the default settings)